mquan/cortex/README.md

 However, this simply isn't sustainable even for trivially nested data.
 Imagine a Restaurant app in which the Restaurant has many Orders, each has many Items, each of which has many Modifiers.
 If you want to update a Modifier from 'medium rare' to 'well-done' you'd have to pass the data changes several levels up.
 This is not only awkward but also creates unnecessary extra code in each component in the chain only for the purpose of passing data upstream.

-Cortex's goal is to support arbitrarily deep data without requiring you to pass callbacks down the chain while complying to React one-direction data flow.
+Cortex's goal is to support arbitrarily deep data structure without requiring you to pass callbacks down the chain while complying to React one-direction data flow.
 Cortex achieves this by thinly wrap your data in an object that contains the key for locating each nested piece of data as accessed from the top level.
 When you change the data, internally Cortex passes the new value along with its location key to update the data at the source.

 # Basic example